 - Phrase Match - This option will show your ad only against keywords that contain "tennis shoes" in that exact order (best tennis shoes, tennis shoes that are popular, but not tennis shoe or shoes tennis).

 Let's take a look at some of the queries our "tennis shoes" keyword may show against using broad match:

 Obviously a LOT of these are pretty useless for our tennis shoes offer.
 We aren't selling basketball shoes, or designer shoes, or even tennis racquets: we're selling tennis shoes!

 What if we sell high-end, expensive tennis shoes?
 We don't want to advertise against "discount tennis shoes".
 And what if someone types "discount tennis shoes?"

 Not so fast!
-Exact match has its probems too.
+When you're advertising on Google , exact match has its probems too.